by Naomi Racz

 I spend a lot of my time sat at a desk in front of a computer.
 I go to nature to relieve my mind, when it starts to feel like chewed leather.
 In Manchester or Amsterdam or Toronto, I head for the nearest park.
 The park is calling and I must go.
 Nature is good for us.
 In Technobiophilia: Nature and Cyberspace Sue Thomas even analyses the benefits of spending time with digital nature.
 But this idea has also been criticised because it treats nature as a means.
 In an article in Nautilus magazine, author J.B.
 Mackinnon wrote a critique of nature therapy, or the medicalization of nature.
 The article argues that the stacks of research extolling the benefits of nature for human health are actually bad for nature, since the kind of nature people find soothing doesn’t tend to include dense forests or arctic tundra.
 Mackinnon writes of the resistance in the Netherlands and the UK to attempts to rewild areas of land with forest.
 People don’t feel safe in these closed-in spaces, which induce anxiety instead of relaxation.
 Yet, spending time in wild, or even semi-wild nature can increase confidence and self-reliance.

 The first time I felt afraid of nature was on a camping trip in New England.
 It was the long summer between university semesters and I was visiting my husband, then boyfriend, for a few weeks.
 His friend invited us to go hiking and camping with him in the White Mountains.
 We hiked up Mount Garfield and then spent the night at a large camp site by a mountain stream.
 I was used to British camp sites, which are usually open fields, but this camp site was a series of pitches carved out of the forest.
 It felt closed in and when my husband warned me about black bears, I imagined them lurking behind the trees.
 That night we packed all our food into the car, including our toothpaste, and went to bed.
 I woke several hours later, in the middle of the night, desperate for the toilet.
 I didn’t want to leave the safe confines of the tent for fear of those lurking bears.
-I tried to go back to sleep but the need to pee won out.
+This was the part I disliked the most.
+If I was at home, sleeping on my large and cozy mattress (the one I found with the help of sleepify Guide best mattress and other similar guides), I would have had no qualms answering nature’s call at whatever time in the night, without having to be scared of lurking animals.
+But this camping site was a whole other situation.
+I tried to go back to sleep but eventually, the need to pee won out.
 I scanned the woods around me with my torch as I walked to the toilet block.
 Once inside, I checked all the stalls for bears, before doing my business and rushing back to the safety of the tent.

 For the last four year, I lived in the Netherlands, a country that has been tamed and shaped almost entirely by humans.
 It’s a country that was reclaimed from the sea and where land is at a premium.
 Yet there is also a strong Dutch rewilding movement and the country is home to wild horses, wild cattle, and bison.
 Bears in the mountains of Romania makes sense.
 Wolves roaming the forests of Germany makes sense.
 I can even imagine the lynx in the Iberian scrub lands.
 But these animals are spreading their range, they are approaching the Netherlands, and some are being encouraged and introduced by organisations with a vision that is both forward looking and ancient.